Skip to content

 Being a regular MySQL Server instance, each node contains the same set of data synchronized across nodes.
 The recommended configuration is to have at least 3 nodes.
 In a basic setup with this amount of nodes, Percona Server for MySQL provides high availability, continuing to function if you take any of the nodes down.

-To provide high availability operator uses node affinity to run Percona Server for MySQL instances on separate worker nodes if possible.
-If some node fails, the pod in it is automatically re-created on another node.
+To provide high availability, the Operator uses node-affinity to run Percona Server for MySQL instances on separate worker nodes when possible.
+If some node fails, Kubernetes reschedules the affected Pod on another node.
+With asynchronous replication, Orchestrator handles primary election and topology recovery.

 image